Skip to main content

 Fun fact: I tried asking various LLMs (Gemini, Claude, ChatGPT, LeChat) to identify a kext by the signer's name.
 The results came out empty at best; at worst they hallucinated connections to other companies.

-On to the kexts:
+On to my list of kexts:

 • Kirill Luzanov is the signer for SATSMARTDriver.kext, which can be downloaded from BinaryFruit, the makers of the DriveDX software.
 The driver enables macOS to read SMART diagnostic info from external USB drives.